hashicorp/terraform/website/docs/language/providers/configuration.html.md

 other APIs.

-Some providers require you to configure them with endpoint URLs, cloud regions, or other settings before Terraform can ues them.
+Some providers require you to configure them with endpoint URLs, cloud regions, or other settings before Terraform can use them.
 This page documents how to configure settings for providers.

 Additionally, all Terraform configurations must declare which providers they